f4exb/sdrangel/plugins/feature/startracker/readme.md

 When the target is set to Custom l/b, you specify the galactic longitude (angle in degrees, Eastward from the galactic centre) of the target object.

-For all other target settings, this sisplays the calculated galactic longitude to the object.
+For all other target settings, this displays the calculated galactic longitude to the object.

 <h3>21: b - Galactic Latitude</h3>